Kenyan Marathon World Record-holder Kiptum Killed In Car Crash - UrduPoint

 Kiptum's death is the latest in a saga of tragedies to hit Kenya's young athletics hopefuls.

-In 2011, Kenyan marathon great Samuel Wanjiru died at the same age after capturing the Olympic title in 2008 at the Beijing Olympics.
+In 2011, Kenyan marathon great Samuel Wanjiru died at the same age after capturing the title at the 2008 Beijing Olympics.

 According to a pathologist, Wanjiru was killed from being hit on the head with a blunt object.

-In 2021, long-distance running star Agnes Tirop was found stabbed to death at the age of 25 at her house in Iten, near Eldoret.
+In 2021, distance running star Agnes Tirop was found stabbed to death at the age of 25 at her house in Iten, near Eldoret.

 Recent Stories